Marian-Hristov/song-tracker/README.md

 - A compilation's duration cannot be directly modified.
 It is dependent on the segment that it uses

 #### Collections
 - Once a collection is distributed, it can no longer be deleted.
-This also, applies if at least one its compilations is distributed